Z-yiwei/Z-yiwei.github.io/contents/home.md

-I am Ning Zhu, a junior undergraduate student pursuing a B.S. in Electronic Information Engineering at UESTC.
+I am Ning Zhu, a junior undergraduate student pursuing a B.S. in Electronic Information Engineering at UESTC (expected to graduate in 2026).
 With a strong foundation and research experience, I am passionate about machine learning theories and applications in computer vision tasks, especially in deep learning for medical image analysis.

 #### Contact
 [\[Email\]](zhuning0519@gmail.com)